 The sound pressure level is measured in one-third-octave bands or, if discrete tones are present, in narrow bands which include the discrete tones.
-Measurements of the sound pressure level along the circular microphone path shall be carried out for each frequency band within the frequency range of interest.
+Measurements of the time-averaged sound pressure level along the circular microphone path shall be carried out for each frequency band within the frequency range of interest.
 The following data shall be obtained:

-- a) the band sound pressure level with the equipment in operation, - b) the band sound pressure levels of the background noise (including noise produced by ancillary equipment, if any), - c) the band sound pressure levels of the reference sound source (if required: see Clause 7).
+- a) the band time-averaged sound pressure level with the equipment in operation, - b) the band time-averaged sound pressure levels of the background noise (including noise produced by ancillary equipment, if any); and - c) the band time-averaged sound pressure levels of the reference sound source (if required, see Clause 8).

 True integration-averaging during a full sweep of the microphone is the preferred method.
 When using a narrow-band analyser that performs the analysis in consecutive time periods, each time period shall correspond to one revolution.
-The influence of measurement duration and corrections for background noise shall be taken into account in accordance with ECMA-74.
+The influence of measurement duration and corrections for background noise shall be taken into account in accordance with ISO 3741.